saklani/causal-inference/README.md

 > **Positive wording reduces expected helpful votes by ≈ 17 %**
 > $e^{-0.192}=0.826,\;95\% \text{CI}=0.823–0.832$

+### Interpretation

+*Using BERT’s stricter, context‑aware labels, positive sentiment is **statistically and practically associated with ≈ 15‑17 % fewer helpful votes** once length, rating, verification, year, category, and product popularity are held constant.*
+The discrepancy with VADER (‑2 %) highlights how sentiment‑engine choice can materially change causal conclusions; for transparency we report both and recommend the BERT figure for its higher linguistic fidelity.

 ### Why this is larger than the VADER estimate (‑2 %)

 * **Label shift:** BERT moves \~5 % of reviews (≈21 k) from *positive* to *neutral/negative*.